Antoine-62/Advanced-Internet-Applications-laboratory-jQuery/README.md

 ```

 * The first line will change all div elements in green
-* The second line will set the size as X-large for each element with class ".c"
+* The second line will set the font size to X-large for each element with class ".c"
-* The last line will set color as aqua for each table row other than the first row
+* The last line will set color to aqua for each table row other than the first row

 ### Question 4